reactive-python/reactpy-django/docs/src/contribute/running-tests.md

 nox -s test
 ```

-If you want to run the tests in the background (headless):
+If you do not want to run the tests in the background:

 ```
-nox -s test -- --headless
+nox -s test -- --headed
 ```